Loading slang details...

 UK

-"touch wood" is the most efficient way to say said to ward off bad luck after making a….
-Change my mind.
+"People use "touch wood" to mean said to ward off bad luck after making a boast or expressing satisfaction."

 Well-dressed; stylish or formal.